rosebox/rosebox/README.md

 ## IMPORTANT NOTE 📢

 Already today, you can use all the CSS properties in Rosebox.
-Missing ones on the API page only indicate that they are not **YET** strongly typed.
+Missing ones in the api only indicate that they are not **YET** strongly typed.
 The library exposes all untyped/loosely-typed properties by prefixing them with an underscore (e.g., `_borderImageStyle`, `_all`).
-Those loosely-typed props will have a type of `string`.
+These loosely-typed props have a type of `string`.
 When a property becomes strongly-typed, its underscore-prefixed version gets deprecated immediately.
 However, its removal may only be considered after a minimum of 2 major releases since the deprecation—for example, if `_borderImageStyle` gets deprecated in 0.6.4, it means that it will be removed in 2.0.0.

 ## Docs

 [Docs](https://rosebox.dev)

-## Examples
+## Demos and more examples (using inline-styling)

 - [A Simple image carousel](https://codesandbox.io/s/image-carousel-rosebox-h1urb?file=/src/App.tsx)
 - More examples of react-components using Rosebox can be found [here](https://github.com/hugonteifeh/react-components)